There is a wide variety of adaptive equipment for traumatic brain injury patients that can increase independence and improve quality of life.

 Adaptive equipment is what physical therapists call a compensatory tactic.
-It teaches you how to compensate for lost function, which is great in the beginning of recovery.
+It teaches you how to compensate for lost function, which is great at the beginning of recovery.

-The problem is, if you rely on compensatory tactics too much, you end up losing more function.
+Unfortunately, if you rely on compensatory tactics too often, you end up losing more function.

-That’s why therapists recommend you incorporate restorative techniques into your recovery program.
+That’s why occupational therapists recommend you incorporate restorative techniques into your recovery program.